RadioAstronomySoftwareGroup/pyradiosky/paper.md

    index: 4
  - name: Department of Physics, Brown University, USA
    index: 5
-date: 25 January 2024
+date: 8 February 2024
 bibliography: paper.bib
 ---

 # Summary

-Pyradiosky is a package to fully and generally describe models of compact, extended and diffuse foregrounds with full polarization support.
-It emphasizes the provenance and metadata required to understand the errors and covariances associated with foreground models built from interferometric data.
+Pyradiosky is a package to fully and generally describe models of compact, extended and diffuse radio sources with full polarization support.
+It is designed to support simulations and calibrations of radio interferometry data.
+It emphasizes the provenance and metadata required to understand the errors and covariances associated with sky models built from interferometric data.

 # Statement of need

-The original motivation for the development of pyradiosky was to support high-precision simulation of interferometric data for 21 cm cosmology, but was deliberately developed to support a broad range of radio astronmy applications.
+The original motivation for the development of pyradiosky was to support high-precision simulation of interferometric data for 21 cm cosmology, but was deliberately developed to support a broad range of radio astronomy applications.
-Foreground models are key to the future of 21 cm analyses because high-precision foreground subtraction has the potential to dramatically increase the sensitivity of 21 cm instruments.
-High-quality foreground models are also extremely important for calibration of all radio astronomy data.
+Sky models are key to the future of 21 cm analyses because high-precision foreground subtraction has the potential to dramatically increase the sensitivity of 21 cm instruments.
+High-quality sky models are also extremely important for calibration of all radio astronomy data.

 Pyradiosky supports reading in catalogs in the widely used VOTable format as